- The Saxo Market Call podcast is on holiday and will return later this month.

 What are we watching next?

-A preview of Q2 earnings releases over the next two weeks can be read on the trading platform or at analysis.saxo.
+Today we will release a preview of Q2 earnings releases over the next two weeks which can be read on analysis.saxo.

 Follow SaxoStrats on the daily Saxo Markets Call on your favorite podcast app: